justinpontalba/Projects/CXR Image Captioning Using CNN and Transformers/README.md

 # Image-Captioning
 This Project was adapted from [here](https://github.com/Dantekk/Image-Captioning/tree/main), and was used to demonstrate how open source projects can be adapted to other use cases fairly quickly with little modification.
 The following project explores the feasibility of using a CNN and Transformer encoder/decoder framework to provide captions to Chest X-ray Images.

+**This project did not consider nor validate the clinical correctness of the generated captions to the ground truth and is the subject of future work.

 ## Dataset
 The model has been trained on Frontal Chest X-Ray Images from the (NIH Open I Database)[https://openi.nlm.nih.gov/]
 - Number of training images: 3054